akale22/College-Compass/README.md

 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

-## Demo ##
-[Click here](https://drive.google.com/file/d/1ZnINvUnYWv6FOxOVCZM0xstgnYlJAuCI/view?usp=share_link) for a link to a basic code walkthrough and a demo of the application